-- 1. With respect to the purposes of determining the Plan's financial position on a going concern basis as at March 31, 2020: - a) The Plan has a going concern surplus (excess of assets over liabilities) of \$20,491,000 as at March 31, 2020, based on total assets of \$964,300,000 and liabilities of \$943,809,000. - b) There is no excess surplus as defined by Section 147.2(2) of the Income Tax Act in the Plan at March 31, 2020. - 2.
-With respect to the purpose of determining the Plan's financial position on a solvency basis: - a) The Plan has a solvency deficiency of \$167,373,000 as at March 31, 2020, determined as solvency assets of \$963,550,000 less solvency liabilities of \$1,130,923,000. - b) The solvency ratio is 0.852 at March 31, 2020. - c) The Plan's liabilities would exceed the Plan's assets by \$167,373,000 if the Plan was terminated and wound-up as at March 31, 2020.
+- 1. With respect to the purposes of determining the Plan's financial position on a going concern basis as at March 31, 2023: - a) The Plan has a going concern surplus (excess of assets over liabilities) of \$27,123,000 as at March 31, 2023, based on total assets of \$899,822,000 and liabilities of \$872,699,000. - b) There is no excess surplus as defined by Section 147.2(2) of the Income Tax Act in the Plan at March 31, 2023. - 2.
+With respect to the purpose of determining the Plan's financial position on a solvency basis: - a) The Plan has a solvency surplus of \$71,957,000 as at March 31, 2023, determined as solvency assets of \$898,972,000 less solvency liabilities of \$827,015,000. - b) The solvency ratio is 1.087 at March 31, 2023. - c) The Plan's assets would exceed the Plan's liabilities by \$71,957,000 if the Plan was terminated and wound-up as at March 31, 2023. - 3.
+With the respect to the purpose of determining the Plan's funding requirements: - a) The Plan's going concern current service cost for future Plan years commencing in April 2023 is nil.
+This is the result of all current active members attaining the maximum service of 35 years allowed under the Plan.

-- 3. With the respect to the purpose of determining the Plan's funding requirements: - a) The Plan's going concern current service cost for future Plan years commencing in April 2020 is nil.
-This is the result of all current active members attaining the maximum service of 35 years allowed under the Plan. - b) Since the Plan has a going concern surplus and is not required to fund the solvency deficiency, no special payments are required. - c) The contributions as recommended in this report are expected to be sufficient to satisfy the Plan's funding requirements. - d) The employer contributions recommended in this report are eligible contributions under Section 147.2(2) of the Income Tax Act. - 4.
+- b) Since the Plan has a going concern surplus and a solvency ratio greater than 1.0, no special payments are required. - c) The contributions as recommended in this report are expected to be sufficient to satisfy the Plan's funding requirements. - d) Any employer contributions recommended in this report would be eligible contributions under Section 147.2(2) of the Income Tax Act. - 4.
 For the purposes of the valuation: - The data on which this valuation is based are sufficient and reliable; - The assumptions used are appropriate; and - The actuarial cost methods and the asset valuation methods used are appropriate. - 5.
-This report and its associated work have been prepared, and my opinion given, in accordance with accepted actuarial practice in Canada and in compliance with the requirements outlined in subparagraphs 147.2(2)(a)(iii) and (iv) of the Income Tax Act. - 6.
+This report and its associated work has been prepared, and my opinions given, in accordance with accepted actuarial practice in Canada and in compliance with the requirements outlined in subparagraphs 147.2(2)(a)(iii) and (iv) of the Income Tax Act. - 6.
 Notwithstanding the above certifications, emerging experience differing from the assumptions will result in gains or losses that will be revealed in subsequent valuations.